October 29, 2026 7-11pm

 Taxidermy resources for those inspired to learn taxidermy on their own!

 This event is mixed seating and standing.
 The Bell House NYC is wheelchair accessible.
-If you require additional accommodations, please contact us at nyc.wunderkammer@gmail.com.
+If you require additional accommodations, reserved seating, or anything else, please contact the venue directly, or you can contact us at nyc.wunderkammer@gmail.com

 Wunderkammer Logo design by Erika Harada